 The rule here is simple: For air to move, there must a path (hole in the ceiling, crack in the drywall, poorly sealed attic scuttle, etc) and a difference in pressure.
 That is it.
-The difference is pressure is most commonly created by a difference in temperature.
+The difference in pressure is most commonly created by a difference in temperature.
 Check this out for more info: Gay-Lussac’s Law.

 I like to think of it as money travels in 3 ways.
 After all, every bit of heat you lose has is a dollar bill attached to it.
-When you heat your home, your furnace creates lots of BTU’s (British Thermal Unit) in order to do so.
+When you heat your home, your furnace creates lots of BTUs (British Thermal Unit) in order to do so.

 Our attic situation calls for us to concentrate primarily on convective heat loss.
 While conduction and radiation are in play most of the time as well, let’s stick with convection for now.